jmeowmeow/PixieReport/express-progress/tasks.md

 - [ ] Station list view/search

 ### Webapp architecture
+- [X] page template structure with navigation
-- [ ] favicon templated into every page
+- [X] favicon templated into every page _mostly_ (only in HTML pages, not PNG or text/plain)
+- [ ] Basic uptime endpoint.
+- [ ] Useful uptime page with stats (pixies served, uptime, error count?) or in template footer
 - [ ] Rethink URL path handlers, remove unneeded ones.
 - [ ] Replace string with URL object with template/builder behavior for links/redirects.
-- [ ] Uptime page with stats (pixies served, uptime, error count?) or template footer
-- [ ] Start an ops status / robustness / recovery list.
+- [X] Start an ops status / robustness / recovery list.

 ### Reporting Stations
 - [X] Refresh ICAO.js by grabbing a whole-set zip and using it for active stations